-Prior to being called to the Bar, Matthew served as an army infantry officer for over 5 years up to the rank of Captain; leading combat troops on overseas deployments, including multiple active operational tours of Afghanistan.
+Prior to being called to the Bar, Matthew served as an army infantry officer for over 5 years up to the rank of Captain; leading combat troops on overseas deployments, including multiple active operational tours.
 Aside from tactical command, he was also involved in overseeing soldiers engaged with internal disciplinary procedures, gaining an early insight into military justice, often attending court martial as an Assisting Officer.
 Matthew is therefore well placed to both understand military systems and quickly build quality client relationships with servicemen and women.
-He is currently briefed in court martials at both Catterick and Bulford Court Martial Centres.

 Firearms & Firearms Licensing

-Matthew maintains a keen interest in firearms law, utilising his experience and understanding of firearms from his time in military, as well as a personal interest as a licensed holder of firearms.
-Matthew appreciates that firearms law is often a challenging area of practice and enjoys bringing his knowledge and expertise to bear, often advising solicitors.
-Furthermore, he recently co-authored a webinar on firearms law and recent changes to sentencing practice under the Sentencing Council Guidelines.
+Matthew maintains a keen interest in firearms law, utilising his understanding of firearms from his time in military, as well as a personal interest as a licensed holder.
+Matthew appreciates that firearms law is often a challenging area of practice and enjoys bringing his knowledge and expertise to bear to deliver solid and well-reasoned advice and advocacy.